 API debug messages

 As an optional step, you can activate Debug Messages.
-This will provide you with more detailed error messages if there are any issues with sending data to Moodle from JR Plus.
+This will provide you with more detailed error messages if there are any issues with sending data to Moodle from the SMS.

 To do this, you will need to search for Debug Messages and set it the option to NORMAL:

-You will need to add an External Service to expose the API end points required for the integration with JR Plus.
+You will need to add an External Service to expose the API end points required for the integration with the SMS.

-Go to Administration → Server → Web services → External services and select Add:
+Go to Site administration→ Server → Web services → External services and select Add: